-While cold smoking is done under low temperature for an extended period of time (between 700 F and 1000 F), hot smoking requires a higher temperature range of 1600 F to 3000 F.
+While cold smoking is done under low temperatures for an extended period of time (between 700 F and 1000 F), hot smoking requires a higher temperature range of 1600 F to 3000 F.

 Because the cold cooking method leaves some bacteria alive, which may be harmful for consumption, the meat is usually cured with sodium nitrites or sodium nitrate before it’s subjected to cold smoking.
 But hot smoking does not need to be cured since the process uses a higher heating level.

-The smoking time for hot smoking is usually quicker (between 1 hour and 3.5 hours) while that of cold smoking takes longer time (from several hours up to a few weeks).
+The smoking time for hot smoking is usually quicker (between 1 hour and 3.5 hours) while that of cold smoking takes a longer time (from several hours up to a few weeks).

-Types of food
+Types of Food

 Most foods for hot smoking are generally stronger compared to foods for cold smoking.
 You can hot smoke foods like meatloaf, corn, spare ribs, pork butt, pork loins, beef brisket, turkey leg, as well as chicken.

 Overall, hot smoking leaves the food juicer, more flavored, and smaller compared to cold smoking.
 The main reason for cold smoking is to keep the meat for a long time by taking out its moisture.